-A program that resides in the /opt/rav/bin/ directory and whose name depends on your MTA. (i.e. ravexim, ravsendmail, ravpostfix, etc.).
-Its function is to hook the MTA's mail flux and pass each mail to ravmd for scanning.
-Depending on the response is receives from ravmd, the "filter client" will discard or transmit the respective mail.
+A program that resides in the \${BINDIR} directory and whose name depends on your MTA (i.e. ravexim, ravsendmail, ravpostfix, etc.).
+Its function is to hook the MTA's e-mail flux and pass every mail to ravmd for scanning.
+Depending on the response the "filter client" is receiving from ravmd, it will deliver or discard the respective mail message.

-ravmd is powered by the platform independent RAV Engine, so it can detect and clean all viruses detected by this (linux, win, macro, dos, trojan, hoax, etc.).
-The program can scan mail files in MIME format containing attachments encoded with: base64, quoted-printable, uuencode, 7bit, 8bit.
+ravmd is powered by the platform independent RAV Engine, so it can detect and clean all malwares detected by this (i.e. Linux, Windows, DOS or Unices-based, viruses, macros, Trojans, hoaxes, etc.).
+The program can scan e-mail files in MIME format containing attachments encoded with: base64, quoted-printable, uuencode, 7bit, 8bit.